sfsu-joseo/CSC645/Projects/TCP-Client-Server-Centralized-Network/README.md

 3. Get my messages
 4. Create a new chat room
 5. Join an existing chat room
-6. Disconnect from server
+6. Turn web proxy server on

-Your option <enter a number>:
+7. Disconnect from server

 ```